 Agricultural Water Management Plan (AWMP)

 The AWMP is similar to the UWMP in that it is a state-mandated requirement.
 The plan requires an agricultural water provider to present information about its ag water customers, water usage, conservation efforts, and other management elements.
 However, the AWMP is a backwards-looking document, only reporting on past data and results.
 The report does not have a forward-looking supply and demand projection element.
-The AWMP is also due to the state every five years, with the next plan due in April 2021.
+The AWMP is also due to the state every five years.